Kilauea Erupts!

 Fun Fact

-You can learn more about this odd-looking mammal at Britannica.
+You can read more about snails and slugs at Britannica!

 Word of the Day Icon